Halifax, West Yorkshire: Religion

 All Souls' has an unusually complete sequence of windows by the leading artists of the 1850s, including William Wailes, John Hardman and Clayton and Bell.
 The large organ by Forster and Andrews, inserted in 1868, ten years after the building was completed, is currently unplayable and many of its surviving parts are in storage awaiting restoration.
 The tower houses a ring of eight bells.

-Other churches include the Georgian Holy Trinity Church (which has since now been converted to office use) and the Gothic Revival (1911) St. Paul's at King Cross, by Arts and Crafts architect Sir Charles Nicholson.
-St. Paul's is notable not only for its fine acoustics and massive west tower but also for an unusual and highly colourful west window, specified by Nicholson, showing the apocalyptic vision of the Holy City descending upon the smoky mills and railway viaducts of Halifax as it was before World War I.
+Other churches include the Georgian Holy Trinity Church (which has since now been converted to office use) and the late Gothic Revival (1911) St. Paul's at King Cross, by Arts and Crafts architect Sir Charles Nicholson.
+St. Paul's is notable not only for its fine acoustics and massive west tower but also for an unusual and highly colourful west window by Hugh Easton, specified by Nicholson, showing the apocalyptic vision of the Holy City descending upon the smoky mills and railway viaducts of Halifax as it was before World War I.

 The Church of St Jude in Savile Park, designed by local architect William Swinden Barber in 1888, is easily identified by the four large pinnacles on its tower.
 There is also a more modern Christadelphian church, located on Balmoral Place.
 As of early 2024 a new Jehovah's Witnesses Kingdom Hall was under construction on Crown Road in Boothtown to replace the smaller hall located on Shay Lane in Ovenden.